Type-Casting aka Coercion in JavaScript. What you have to know.

 console.log(thisIsANumber); // prints: 12

-In the previous example the “-“ operator works only as numerical operator and for this reason the string has to be converted into number before the numerical operation with zero take place.
+In the previous example, the - operator works only as a numerical operator.
+For this reason, the string has to be converted into a number before the numerical operation with zero takes place.

 You can find the code of the article here.